brianhuster/nvcat/README.md

 ## Overview

-`nvcat` (En-vee-cat) is a tool similar to Unix's `cat` but with syntax highlighting powered by Neovim's syntax and treesitter engines.
+`nvcat` (En-vee-cat) is a CLI tool similar to Unix's `cat` but with syntax highlighting powered by Neovim's syntax and treesitter engines.
 It leverages Neovim's capabilities to provide accurate syntax highlighting for a wide range of file formats directly in your terminal.

 ## Features